SpikeInterface/probeinterface/doc/neuropixels_readers.rst

   probe directly hid the fact that 576 catalogue contacts were silently dropped.
-The explicit ``probe.get_slice(active_indices)`` step makes the selection visible and inspectable: callers can ask "which catalogue contacts did this session record?" and get a direct answer.
+The explicit ``probe.get_slice(active_indices)`` step makes the selection visible and inspectable: callers can ask "which catalogue contacts did this recording session record?" and get a direct answer.

 The pattern also pays out on the upgrade path.
 When IMEC ships a new probe variant, the integration work is "add the part number to ProbeTable, re-run